 According to a 2008 study, routinely applying snakeroot to toenails can help clear fungal infection.

 “The study suggested that applying snakeroot extract on the affected toenails every third day for the first month, twice a week for the second month, and once a week for the third month can be just as effective as the prescription antifungal medicine ciclopirox,” Hayag explains.
 “This antifungal plant can be found online and is relatively inexpensive.”

 When applying snakeroot extract, you can add a few drops to each affected nail directly, or soak a cotton pad or gauze and tape it to the nail for longer-lasting absorption.

 Cover the Affected Area in Oregano Oil

 Believe it or not, the tasty herb can also work wonders for treating toenail fungus at home.
-According to a 2006 study published in the Journal of Skin Appendage Disorders, researchers found that oregano’s antibacterial properties are able to inhibit fungal growth in nails when included in an essential oil blend.
+According to a 2020 study published in the Journal of Skin Appendage Disorders, researchers found that oregano’s antibacterial properties are able to inhibit fungal growth in nails when included in an essential oil blend.

 “While the effectiveness of oregano oil has only been known anecdotally, thymol—a common component of oregano oil—has been reviewed to be an effective antibacterial and antifungal agent,” Hayag says.
 “People with toenail fungus can apply the product to affected areas twice daily and can expect no improvement, partial improvement, or complete improvement of their toenail fungus after using oregano oil.”
 That said, she mentioned that oregano oil is quite potent and can cause an adverse reaction if you have particularly sensitive skin.
 For this reason, she recommends starting with a patch test.
 Additionally, to prevent an adverse reaction, consider mixing oregano oil with a carrier oil, such as olive or avocado oils, to dilute its potency.